-In 1995, Congress established the Deepwater Royalty Waiver Program.
+In 1995, Congress established the Deep Water Royalty Relief Act.
 It allowed oil companies to drill on federal property without paying royalties.
 This encouraged the expensive form of extraction since oil was only $18 a barrel.
 The Treasury Department reported that the federal government has missed $50 billion in foregone revenue over the program's lifetime.
 It argued that this may no longer be needed now that deepwater extraction has become profitable.

 Here is a summary of the 2011 oil industry subsidies compiled by Taxpayers for Common Sense in its report, "Subsidy Gusher."